-Puresouthernrock.com did an interview with Judge Parker´s Larry Pearson, who just returned from European tour.
+Puresouthernrock.com did an interview in April 2010 with Judge Parker´s Larry Pearson, who just returned from European tour.

 Judge Parker has long history since you started the band back in 1988, can you briefly talk about your past in late 80´s and during nineties before your debut album?